stanclarke-jr/musemasters-org/README.md

 ### The Details

 Users are able to watch videos without the need to log in.
 In the future they will be able to like videos, comment on them, submit suggestions, as well as view their saved videos.
 However, to do so they *will* need to be logged in.
-User authentication was done using JSON Web Tokens (JWT), and bcryptjs to encrypt passwords.
+User authentication was done using JSON Web Tokens (JWT), and bcrypt.js to encrypt passwords.
 All data is stored in MongoDB.
 Images are stored on Cloudinary.

 ### Built With